Characterizing Manipulation Robustness through Energy Margin and Caging Analysis: Computing Energy Margin Through Kinodynamic Planning

 We solve $P$ by converting it to a series of feasible motion planning subproblems $P_{\Bar{c}}$ and iteratively lowering the cost space upper bound $\Bar{c}$ utilizing a well-behaved, probabilistically complete feasible motion planner $A$ (EST or RRT).
-A feasible planner is called well-behaved if there is a nonzero chance that the planner does not produce the worst-possible path in finite time (if one exists).
+Informally, a planning algorithm is well-behaved \cite{hauser2016asymptotically} if it can determine a feasible solution in finite time if it exists, and incrementally improves the cost of any found solution by a nonneglegible fraction in each further iteration.